 Also notable here for those on a shoestring, this location will be serving again as a Rideshare Base during the event.
 What's Rideshare?
 If you need a ride to the playa, it is likely that you will be able to quickly land a ride here to the playa at any hour, as this store is the busiest pit-stop in the region for Burners traveling to Burning Man.
-Please just remember that offering to help out with gas is sometimes helpful, that not everyone shopping here is even interested in Burning Man, leave no trace, everyone must wear a seat belt in the vehicle, and most importantly, be comfortable with whom you may come to share a ride with.
+Please just remember that offering to help out with gas is sometimes helpful, that not everyone shopping here is even interested in Burning Man or you, leave no trace, everyone must wear a seat belt in the vehicle, and most importantly, be comfortable with whom you may come to share a ride with.

 701 Keystone Avenue – 775-747-0718 - map